orbitalis-framework/py-orbitalis/README.md

 - `discard_expired_pending_requests` based on `pending_requests_expire_after` and `created_at`

-##### Request
+##### Reply

 When an offer event arrives, similarly to plugins, it update its acquaintances.
-Then, it evaluates the offer and for each offered operation a core can:
+Then, core evaluates the offer and for each offered operation it *replies*.

+In particular, there are two different possible reply messages:

 - **Request** the operation (actually)
 - **Reject** the operation if not need anymore (e.g., another plugin offers the same operation before)